syednayabhuda/ipl-dashboard-service/README.md

 - Frontend: React with HashRouter for routing and SASS for styling.
 - Backend: Spring Boot with Java, utilizing Spring Batch for data processing.
 - Database: HSQLDB (HyperSQL), an in-memory database.
-- Deployment: The application is deployed on [to_be_inserted].
-[View the deployed app here](#).
+- Deployment: The application is deployed using a free hosting service, Render.
+[View the deployed app here](https://ipl-dashboard-f7nz.onrender.com.).

 ## Dataset

 The dataset for each IPL match from 2008 to 2022 is obtained from Kaggle.
-You can find the dataset [here](https://www.kaggle.com/datasets/vora1011/ipl-2008-to-2021-all-match-dataset?select=IPL_Matches_2008_2022.csv).
+You can find the dataset here: [https://www.kaggle.com/datasets/vora1011/ipl-2008-to-2021-all-match-dataset?select=IPL_Matches_2008_2022.csv](https://www.kaggle.com/datasets/vora1011/ipl-2008-to-2021-all-match-dataset?select=IPL_Matches_2008_2022.csv).

 ## Disclaimer